Addax101/CloudScale/README.md

 * Test and optimize your system.

 ## Contributing
-We welcome contributions to CloudScale!
+We welcome contributions to *CloudScale*!
 If you have an idea for a feature or improvement, please open an issue or submit a pull request.

 ## License
 CloudScale is licensed under the MIT License.